 If you want improved health for 70 years, not just 7 days, it takes a different mindset.

-2016 is the year I stop answering the question, “Is ________ Paleo?” for you.
+2016 was the year I stopped answering the question, “Is ________ Paleo?” for you.
 Keep reading for the strategy to answer this question for yourself.

 “Please just tell me exactly what to eat and exactly how much of it to eat so I can lose weight.”

 You are not a machine.
 It’s not as simple as adding a predetermined amount of fuel, turning the key, and watching you motor off into the sunset.